Get

 • Solution: The veterinarian will collect a series of samples, including a fine needle aspiration or biopsy.
 The treatment might include surgical resection, radiation therapy, or chemotherapy.

-If you’re concerned about your cat’s health we suggest you speak to a vet.
+If you’re concerned about your cat’s health, you should consult a vet.

 How to Treat Stinky Breath in Cats